stefanspringer1/LoggingInterfaces/README.md

 # LoggingInterfaces

-The interface to a logger.
+The interface to a common logger.